|

 change.
 A new filter will save fuel and keep impurities from damaging

-- Engine maintenance is essential.
+your engine. - Engine maintenance is essential.
 If your engine is poorly maintained,

 your gas mileage will drop dramatically.
 Follow the recommended